elos/documentation/data/models/calendar.md

 Elos's calendar representation keeps track of several schedules:
  - There is a base schedule - the default schedule for _every_ day
- - There is a day schedule, for each day of the week - the default schedule for _said_ day
+ - There are weekday schedules, for each day of the week
- - There are date-specific unique schedule additions and overrides
+ - There are yearday scheduesl, for each day of the year

-Day schedule additions are stored in a map, the key values are of the following canonical format:
+Weekday schedules are stored:
+    {
+        "monday": <bson.ObjectId>,
+    }

+Yearday schedules are stored:
+    {
+        "109": <bson.ObjectId>
+        "1231": <bson.ObjectId>
+    }

+The canonical elos representation of a year day is calculated:

     `100 * time.MonthInteger + time.MonthDay`

 For example: December 31st is the integer 1231.